History Files

 1909

-On 12 April 1909, Governor Merwart signs a new protectorate treaty with Sultan Zemio.
-In December of the same year Zémio realises that his rule south of the Mbomou is in fact no rule, due to Congo Free State rule in the region.
-Zémio moves to the north bank of the Mbomou, which had formerly been the northern part of his domain, but which is now under French control.
-He establishes his court in what is now the city of Zémio.
+On 12 April 1909, Governor Merwart signs a new protectorate treaty with Sultan Zémio.
+In December of the same year Zémio realises that his rule south of the Mbomou is in fact no rule, due to Congo Free State domination in the region.
+As a result he moves back to the north bank of the Mbomou despite the established French controls there.
+He re-establishes his court in what is now the city of Zemio.

 1912 - 1921